shreaypatel/446MHz-Tape-Measure-Yagi/README.md

 # 446MHz Tape Measure Yagi

 A rugged, portable, and high-gain 3-element Yagi-Uda antenna designed for the 70cm amateur radio band (446.000 MHz).
-It utilizes standard steel tape measure blades for the elements and a fully 3D-printable PLA main frame.
+It utilizes standard steel tape measure blades for the elements and a fully 3D-printable PLA/PETG main frame.

 *(Insert Hero Image: Fully assembled black mount with the Baofeng UV-5R from your /Media folder)*